 • the share of the gross broker fees the agent will receive under the fee-sharing schedule offered by the broker.

-The likely gross fees the broker is to receive, and the agent’s share of those fees, are entered on the sheet arising from the information obtained in the interview.
+The likely gross fees the broker is to receive on projected closings, and the agent’s share of those fees, are entered on the sheet based on discussion during the interview.
 [See RPI Form 504 §§1 and 2]

 Ultimately, the sales goal set by the agent is reflected in the amount of after-tax income the agent seeks for themselves to maintain their standard of living.
 [See RPI Form 504 §11]